meeshkan/properties-driven-development-tutorial/ARTICLE.md

 💻 **References**:
 This [GitHub repository](https://github.com/meeshkan/properties-driven-development-tutorial) contains all the featured code examples as tests.
 The repository also contains instructions for how to execute them.

+## Properties-driven development 101

+In short, this is how I understand the process to work:

+1. Imagine how your code would be used
+2. Generalize your examples into properties
+3. Pick a property
+4. Code the properties, ensuring generators work as expected (possibly even writing tests for your generators)
+5. Implement actual code.
+Don't be afraid to tweak the property.
+6. If everything looks good and there are properties left, go to 3.
+If your examples or properties need re-thinking, go to 1.

 ## Example project: sorted dictionary